jwkvam/bowtie/doc/quickstart.rst

 This quick start will show how to do the following.

 * Install everything needed to use Bowtie.
-* Write an app connecting sliders and plots.
+* Write an app connecting a slider to a plot.
 * How to deploy to Heroku.